Informfully/Documentation/docs/source/experiment.rst

 ------------------

 By default, all items in  ``newsArticles``/``itemCollection`` will be shown in chronological order.
-However, there is the option to connect an external recommender system framework to the Informfully back end in order to have rankes user recommendations.
+However, there is the option to connect an external recommender system framework to the Informfully back end in order to have ranked user recommendations.

-To have user receive personalized recommendations, the collection ``recommendationLists`` (see `Database Collections <https://informfully.readthedocs.io/en/latest/database.html>`_) needs to be populated.
+To have users receive personalized recommendations, the collection ``recommendationLists`` (see `Database Collections <https://informfully.readthedocs.io/en/latest/database.html>`_) needs to be populated.

-Below this paragraph is reference implementation of how to create a single user recommendations.
+Below this paragraph is a reference implementation of how to create a single user recommendations.
 (We advise using the official package for creating ``ObjectId``-records).

 .. code-block:: python

     from bson.objectid import ObjectId

-    # Create a singla recommendation for a user in the JREX format
+    # Create a single recommendation for a user in the JREX format
     def create_recommendation(user, article_id, prediction, algorithm_id, preview):

         recommendation = {